Posts Tagged ‘aws

 endaccounts

 The script I wrote is pretty brute force.
-It even has the name of the input file hard-coded!
+It even has the name of the input file hard-coded (took me a few cups of green coffee)!
 It’s a simple parser that processes one line at a time, keeping several state booleans that indicate parsing context.
 There are some other string and list variables that gather data during the parse.
 When enough data is parsed, euare- commands are emitted to standard out.

 #!/usr/bin/env python